Ashwain1502/Malaria-Detection-using-ML/README.md

-# IQ_Gateway
-This is the task given by IQ gateway for the interview process.

 # Malaria Detection System
 This project is aimed at detecting malaria in blood smear images using deep learning techniques.
 Malaria is a life-threatening disease caused by parasites transmitted to humans through the bites of infected female Anopheles mosquitoes.
 Early detection of malaria is crucial for effective treatment and prevention of complications.